All projects

 Live

-MCC AI Blueprints combined coverage view showing 266 processes, 43 initiatives, 47% coverage rate
+MCC AI Blueprints combined coverage view showing 321 workflows, 41 initiatives, 82% coverage rate

 Two streams of work, no crosswalk between them

 IBM's Marketing Communications Center engagement produced two parallel streams of work that never met in the middle.
-The strategy team had built an AI Blueprint of 43 transformation initiatives across seven enterprise domains.
-Separately, an iX discovery effort had documented 266 existing workflows in PDF form, one domain at a time, with no consistent format and no way to query across them.
+The strategy team had built an AI Blueprint of 41 transformation initiatives across nine enterprise domains.
+Separately, an iX discovery effort had documented 321 existing workflows in PDF form, one domain at a time, with no consistent format and no way to query across them.

 The blueprint lived in a master Excel and a strategy deck.
 The discovery lived in a folder of PDFs with names like Operations_E2E_Process.pdf and CSC_E2E_Process_Flow.pdf.
 Both sides were meticulous.
 Neither side could answer the one question stakeholders kept asking: how much of what we already do is covered by what we plan to build?